13Dexter31/hellorap/doc/RapReplacement.md

 - some problems might stay as the fundament is the same

 ### B Java Based

-The current system is deployed using the Equinox, an OSGi implementation handling Java Bundles.
-If its gets decided to again use a Java based framework, its services can get packed into bundles that most likely can get integrated right beside the RAP bundles.

 **pro**
 - reduced deployment overhead